generate_before_header

 The Big Lie

-• After the election, The Heritage Foundation released numerous statements and articles bolstering the Big Lie.
-For example, in a December 2020 post, Hans A. Spakovsky, a senior legal fellow with the foundation, wrote an article in support of the Texas amicus brief asking the Supreme Court to overturn the presidential election.
-“As Texas points out,” Spakovsky wrote, “these issues will likely be repeated in future elections.
-If the Supreme Court does not take up these issues now, they may well have another opportunity in the future.”
+• After the election, the Heritage Foundation released numerous statements and articles bolstering the Big Lie.
+For example, in a December 2020 post, Hans A. von Spakovsky, a senior legal fellow with the think tank, wrote an article in support of the lawsuit Texas filed against four other states after the 2020 election asking the Supreme Court to overturn the results and call for new elections in those states.

 • Building on false claims of widespread voter fraud, since 2021 Heritage has been aggressively working to draft and pass model legislation restricting voting access across the country, according to Mother Jones.
 This has led to the passage of more restrictive laws in battleground states including Arizona, Florida, Georgia, and Iowa.